-- .1 absence of valid certificates or Technical files and or absence of a valid Statement of compliance (Fuel oil Consumption Reporting) in relation to sulphur. - .2 on ships not equipped with equivalent means of $SO_X$ compliance, based on the methodology of sample analysis in accordance with Appendix VI of MARPOL Annex VI, the sulphur content of any fuel oil being used or carried for use on board exceeds the applicable limit required by regulation VI/14.
-If the master claims that it was not possible to bunker compliant fuel oil, the PSCO should take into account the provisions of regulation VI/18.2. - .3 on ships equipped with equivalent means of SOx compliance, absence of an appropriate approval for the equivalent means, which applies to relevant fuel combustion units on board.
-With regard to combustion units not connected to an EGCS, the sulphur content of any fuel oil being used on these combustion units exceeds the limits stipulated in regulation VI/14, taking into account the provisions of regulation VI/18.2. - .4 non-compliance with the relevant requirements while operating within the Med $SO_X$ ECA. - .5 the master or crew are not familiar with essential procedures regarding the operation of air pollution prevention equipment or reporting requirements as defined in the paragraphs above.
+- 6.2.30 In exercising his/her functions, the PSCO should use professional judgment to determine whether to detain the ship until any noted deficiencies are corrected or to allow it to sail with certain deficiencies which do not pose an unreasonable threat of harm under the scope of MARPOL Annex VI provided they will be timely addressed. - 6.2.31 In order to assist the PSCO there follows a list of deficiencies, which are considered, taking into account the provisions of regulation VI/3, to be of such a serious nature that they may warrant the detention of the ship involved: - .1 absence of valid certificates or Technical files and or absence of a valid Statement of compliance (Fuel oil Consumption Reporting) in relation to sulphur. - .2 on ships not equipped with equivalent means of SO_X compliance, based on the methodology of sample analysis in accordance with Appendix VI20 of MARPOL Annex VI, the sulphur content of any fuel oil being used or carried for use on board exceeds the applicable limit required by regulation VI/14.
+If the master claims that it was not possible to bunker compliant fuel oil, the PSCO should take into account the provisions of regulation VI/18.2. - .3 on ships equipped with equivalent means of SO_X compliance, absence of an appropriate approval for the equivalent means, which applies to relevant fuel combustion units on board.
+With regard to combustion units not connected to an EGCS, the sulphur content of any fuel oil being used on these combustion units exceeds the limits stipulated in regulation VI/14, taking into account the provisions of regulation VI/18.2. - .4 non-compliance with the relevant requirements while operating within the Med SO_X ECA. - .5 the master or crew are not familiar with essential procedures regarding the operation of air pollution prevention equipment or reporting requirements as defined in the paragraphs above.